-Even if you are not looking to raise a show champion Boxer, known breeders can provide you with some “best buy” puppies because not all the puppies in a litter are show prospect/champion materials.
+Even if you are not looking to raise a show champion Boxer, known breeders can provide you with some “best buy” puppies because not all the puppies in a litter are showed prospect/champion materials.

-But the full litter would have had benefited from the same proven bloodlines, nutrition and medical care.
+But the full litter would have had benefited from the same proven bloodlines, nutrition, and medical care.
 So you can choose from among the good-looking brothers or sisters of potential champion for a bargain.